garden-io/garden/docs/reference/module-types/container.md

     # and the reverse port forwarding will be automatically configured to route the traffic to the local service and
     # back.
     #
-    # If the `command` is provided then its value must contain a command which is executable from any location.
-    # The `command` should not depend on the current service or module path.
-    #
     # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
     #
     # The health checks are disabled for services running in local mode.